Uni-Creator/Real-Time-Sign-Language-Recognition/README.md

 │   ├── iloveyou/                   # Folder for "I love you" action sequences │   ├── nothing/                    # Folder for "nothing" action sequences │   └── thanks/                     # Folder for "thanks" action sequences
-├── best_lstm_model.pth             # Saved model with the best validation accuracy ├── main.py                         # Main script for  evaluating the model
+├── best_lstm_model.h5              # Saved model with the best validation accuracy ├── main.py                         # Main script for  evaluating the model
 ├── trainer.py                      # Script for training the model
 ├── dataCollection.py               # Script for creating data